MullaHeena350/Edify-By-Winuall/README.md

 ### Task 1: Implement a function to check if a given string is a palindrome

-In this task, you will write a function to determine whether a given string is a palindrome or not.
-A palindrome is a word, phrase, number, or other sequence of characters that reads the same forward and backward.
+This function checks if a given string is a palindrome by converting the string to lowercase, removing non-alphanumeric characters, and comparing the cleaned string with its reverse.
+It returns True if the string is a palindrome and False otherwise.

 ### Task 2: Create a simple to-do list application using HTML, CSS, and JavaScript